fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 This attribute could potentially be used in F# to allow for opt-in/opt-out nullability at a fine-grained level.

 F# will respect this attribute, with the `true` case indicating that the scope distinguishes between nullable and non-nullable reference types.
-If `false` is used, then nullability is not a concept and F# behaves in accordance with [Null obliviousness](FS-1060-nullable-reference-types.md#null-obliviousness).
+If `false` is used, then nullability is not a concept and F# treats the reference types exactly as previous versions of the language would (i.e., not complain on unsafe dereference).

 Additionally, the F# compiler will likely have to synthesize/embed this attribute upon usage.
 See a note from the C# team: